 CENTAUR ALOFT: Aurora Flight Sciences has begun flight tests of its Centaur optionally piloted aircraft, including initial tests of its unmanned flight modes.
 Tests are being conducted with a crew on board, with automatic takeoffs and landings planned for late spring and fully unmanned flights for later this year.
 Based on the FAA-certified Diamond DA42, the twin-engined Centaur can be flown unmanned to extend persistence for surveillance and other missions.
 Flight tests will also reduce ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Aurora Flight Tests Optionally Manned Centaur".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Aurora Flight Tests Optionally Manned Centaur".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.